shaileshsuthar675/Machine-Learning/Spam Detection/Readme.md

 ## 🤙 Support

-For support, email 2019ume1168@mnit.ac.in
+For support, email 2019ume1168@mnit.ac.in.

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a full-stack developer...
 # Hi, I'm Shailesh suthar!!🛠